Proper Coloring of Geometric Hypergraphs

 \section{Abstract}

 We study whether for a given planar family \F there is an $m$ such that any finite set of points can be $3$-colored such that any member of \F that contains at least $m$ points contains two points with different colors.
-We conjecture that if \F is a family of pseudo-disks, then $m=3$ is sufficient.
-We prove that when \F is the family of all homothetic copies of a given convex polygon, then such an $m$ exists.
+We conjecture that if \F is a family of pseudo-disks, then such an $m$ exists.
+We prove this in the special case when \F is the family of all homothetic copies of a given convex polygon.
 We also study the problem in higher dimensions.